gonzolgarcia/svpluscnv/README.md

-# svcnvplus
-R package for handling SV and CNV datasets
+svcnvplut: an R package for tha analysis of somatic structural variations